DomiKamu/OhmerPrems/README.md

 ## Free version

 Free *OhmerPrems* plugin is available to everybody, for Windows, MacOS and Linux platforms, and can be downloaded directly from ["Releases"](https://github.com/DomiKamu/OhmerPrems/releases) page on this GitHub repository.
-This plugin isn't available from "VCV Plugins" website and, by this way, cannot be installed via Rack's Plugin Manager.
+This plugin isn't available yet from "Plugins Library" website and, by this way, cannot be installed via Rack's Plugin Manager (but this feature comin' soon).